Yellow Segments on Christmas Cactus

 Symptoms

-- yellowing concentrated on segments facing a bright window
+- yellowing concentrated on segments facing a bright window rather than spread evenly across the plant

-- yellowing alongside soil that stays wet
+- yellowing paired with soil that stays visibly wet or soggy days after the last watering

-- yellow segments that later drop
+- yellow segments that soften and eventually drop off entirely rather than staying attached

 Causes

-Too much direct sun
+Too much direct sun for a forest-adapted epiphyte

 How to Fix It